 Gadsden Arts invites educators to engage students in curriculum topics through art.
 Each school tour is led by an experienced docent and explores the galleries, teaching students to examine art critically.
 Exhibitions change quarterly so we recommend reviewing the current exhibitions before scheduling a tour.

-If you would like to schedule a school tour, please review the following before contacting our Education Coordinator at 850-627-5023.
+If you would like to schedule a school tour, please review the following before contacting our Education Director at 850-627-5023.

 Annually, the Gadsden Arts Center & Museum presents the Art in Gadsden Student Poster Competition.
 The 28th Art in Gadsden Student Poster Competition was judged by the 27th Art in Gadsden Best of Show winner, Wendy Devarieux.